MYSTRANsolver/MYSTRAN/README.md

 # Developmental Goals

-- Implement the MITC shell elements and shell element buckling capability
+- Continue the implementation of the MITC shell elements and shell element buckling capability
-- Creating easier ways to acquire MYSTRAN would be nice.
-This would include, but is not limited to, entry into the Arch Linux User Repository (AUR), the Debian Advanced Package Manager (apt), the snapcraft store (snap), the chocolatey package manager for Windows, an AppImage, or flatpak.
-- As a longer term goal, geometric nonlinear support is desirable.
+- Validation effort (hundreds/thousands of test cases)
+- Discover and resolve bugs
+- Improve performance

 # Ways You Can Help